ranmithud/automobile-sales-recession-visualizations/README.md

 # automobile-sales-recession-visualisations

 The work was completed as part of the IBM Data Science Professional Certificate coursework, focusing on applied data visualisation and dashboard development.
-This project analyses the impact of economic recessions on automobile sales using a synthetic dataset.
+This project analyses the impact of economic recessions on automobile sales.

 ## Contents
 - `analysis.ipynb` – Exploratory analysis and visualisations using Pandas, Matplotlib, Seaborn, and Folium.